nicnosis/iu-courses/j363/assignments/hw3.md

  * [Bootstrap components](https://getbootstrap.com/docs/4.0/components/alerts/) _(e.g., jumbotron)_

 ## Submission - Canvas
-Compress your folder when finished.
+Make sure your project folder is named `hw3_lastname-firstname`.
+Then, compress it.
 It should be named `hw3_lastname-firstname.zip`.

 Submit your compressed file _(zip)_ to: `CANVAS > ASSIGNMENTS > HOMEWORK 3`